anuraghazra/anuraghazra.github.io/content/case-studies/001-verly-range-slider.md

 ```

 #### Getting the slider's position and applying it to the rope
-now the actual part where i fix the last dot's position with the slider's thumb.
+now the actual part where I fix the last dot's position with the slider's thumb.
+To do this,
-to do this we can take the slider's `value` and normalize it so it's between 0 and 1 and then multiply the normalized value with the width to get the slider's thumb position... (yeah i did not bother to use shadowDOM because of browser compatibility and vendor issues) but my solution works kinda ok.
+We will take the slider's `value` and normalize it, so it's between 0 and 1 then multiply the value with the width to get the slider's thumb position.

+(yeah i did not bother to use shadowDOM because of browser compatibility and vendor issues)

 ```js {3}
 function setRopePosition() {